Stock market today: Wall Street climbs and heads for its first gain in 5 days

 In the bond market, Treasury yields held steadier after falling sharply in recent days on worries about the U.S. economy.

-On Thursday, the U.S. Commerce Department will issue its third and final estimate of how the U.S. economy performed in the fourth quarter of 2024.
-The economy still appears to be in solid shape, and growth is continuing at the moment.
+On Thursday, the U.S. Commerce Department will issue its third and final estimate of how the U.S. economy performed in the final three months of 2024.
+The economy still appears to be in solid shape, and growth is continuing at the moment, though uncertainty is growing about the future.
+Another report on Friday will show how the gauge of inflation that the Federal Reserve prefers to use has been behaving.

+If reports were to show a stagnating economy and accelerating inflation, they could create a toxic mix that the Federal Reserve has few tools to fix.

+“Stagflation is the biggest risk looming over markets right now,” according to from Mark Hackett, chief market strategist at Nationwide.

 Tokyo's Nikkei 225 index was an outlier and slipped 0.2%.
 Big Japanese trading companies slipped following gains driven by billionaire Warren Buffett's disclosure in his annual letter to shareholders that he increased Berkshire Hathaway's investments in those companies.